gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 ```

 This command hung with `Processing 1/1: [conf-portaudio.1: rsync]` so I left it
-running while I went to run some errands and when I got back it was still hung.
+running while I went to run some errands and when I got back over an hour later
+it was still hung.

 I cancelled the hung operation.
 Despite not completing it did have the side
 effect of creating an Opam "pin" for the `conf-portaudio` package.
-An Opam pin is a configuration to override the source of a package, usually to allow for local development of a package.
-We can see all the current Opam pins with:
+An Opam pin is a configuration to override the source of a package, usually to
+allow for local development of said package.
+We can see all the current Opam
+pins with:
 ```
 PS C:\Users\s> opam pin list
 conf-portaudio.1  (uninstalled)  rsync  file://C:/Users/s
 ```

-Before proceeding I wanted to remove the pin, since something has clearly gone wrong:
+Before proceeding I wanted to remove the pin since something has clearly gone wrong:
 ```
 PS C:\Users\s> opam pin remove conf-portaudio
 Cannot remove C:\Users\s\AppData\Local\opam\default\.opam-switch\sources\conf-portaudio\